 The disc opens with “Round Dance Revolution” by Masami Okui, which was the opening theme song for the Revolutionary Girl Utena television anime series.
 The full length version of the song appears on this disc rather than the edit used for the opening, and I thought the song worked even better in this version than it did in the TV edit.
 “Round Dance Revolution” is a very memorable song, and you can recognize it as soon as it starts playing.
 This is a sign that “Round Dance Revolution” is an effective opening theme.

-Next is “Truth” by Luca Yumi, which was used the ending theme for the first 24 episodes of the Revolutionary Girl Utena television anime series.
+Next is “Truth” by Luca Yumi, which was used the ending theme for the first 24 episodes of the Revolutionary Girl Utena anime series.
 Of the three ending themes that appeared in the television show, this one was the most memorable.
 The chorus of this song is very memorable and catchy.
 Like the opening song, “Truth” is presented in its full length version rather than with its TV edit.
 In my opinion, this song works well both as either its full length version or its TV edit.

 This is followed by “Absolute Destiny Apocalypse,” the song that plays whenever Utena is heading for one of her duels.
 In a lot of respects, this track could be seen as Utena’s theme song.
 Of all the songs that appear on this disc, “Absolute Destiny Apocalypse” is the most memorable song from the franchise.
 I love how intense this song is, and the arrangement and instrumentation for it is perfect.
 Three versions of “Absolute Destiny Apocalypse” appear on this disc, but to me, the original version is still the best one.

-Next is “Virtual Star Embryology” by Maki Kamiya, which was used as the second ending theme song for the Revolutionary Girl Utena television anime series; the song appeared in 14 episodes.
+Next is “Virtual Star Embryology” by Maki Kamiya, which was used as the second ending theme song for the Revolutionary Girl Utena television anime series.
+This song appeared in 14 episodes.
 It’s a good song, but to me, it’s just not quite as memorable or as catchy as “Truth” is.
 Unlike many of the songs that appear for the series, this one is much more rock in nature.
 While having the different sound makes it stand out, there’s something about the arrangement and production of the song that make it less catchy and memorable than “Truth.”
 This is the first of two versions of this song that appear on the disc.

-“Absolute Destiny Apocalypse with Universal Gravitation” is the second version of “Absolute Destiny Apocalypse” that appears on this disc; this is the version of the song that was used in the “Apocalypse” arc of the Revolutionary Girl Utena television anime series.
+“Absolute Destiny Apocalypse with Universal Gravitation” is the second version of “Absolute Destiny Apocalypse” that appears on this disc.
+This is the version of the song that was used in the “Apocalypse” arc of the Revolutionary Girl Utena television anime series.
 This version makes some changes to the musical arrangement, and male voices are more prominent in this version than they were in the original.
 It’s not a bad version of the song, but to me, it just lacks something that the original version has that makes it catchy and memorable.

 This is followed by a version of “Virtual Star Embryology” that appears in the “Apocalypse” arc, when Utena duels with Saionji.
 I actually like this version of the song a little better than the version used for the ending theme.
 While this arrangement retains the rock sound, it also incorporates the orchestral sound that J.A.
 Seazer seemed to be going for with his compositions for Revolutionary Girl Utena.
 Adding that orchestral sound to the arrangement adds an element that makes the song sound stronger and more memorable.